lanl/EXSAN/README.md

 ```

 ### Tutorial
-After you have NJOY installed and link, this [tutorial](https://docs.google.com/presentation/d/1P2XkV6NQazMvSrXv0gHJSfl8rgEkq9fNbID7oCnMgA8/edit?usp=sharing) will walk you through how to use the main features of EXSAN.
+After you have NJOY installed and linked, this [tutorial](https://docs.google.com/presentation/d/1P2XkV6NQazMvSrXv0gHJSfl8rgEkq9fNbID7oCnMgA8/edit?usp=sharing) will walk you through how to use the main features of EXSAN.

 ### Caveats
 EXSAN has been tested on Mac OSX 10.11 and higher.
 It has **not** yet been tested on any other operating systems!